Reihnn/Reihnn/README.md

 I currently have a Sprinternship with the Breakthrough Technologies Program this summer of 2024.

-- contact me here: evy.su.mei@gmail.com | ejohn50@uic.edu
+- Contact me here 📫: evy.su.mei@gmail.com | ejohn50@uic.edu